 Savaram Ravindra is a Content Contributor at Mindmajix.com and Tekslate.com.

 Thank you Ravindra Savaram for sharing your thoughts on and experiences with successful agile teams.
 Collaboration and feedback are key aspects of team working, they are essential to working as a team.
 Being adaptable and intrepid increases the agility of teams, and engages people to the level where they will be continuous looking for improvements.

 Agile helps to deliver faster and better, agile team working helps to deliver high-quality software.
 Multi-disciplinary and diverse agile teams are better prepared to deliver quality.
 Software quality is free, teams that invest time and energy in building the right products with good quality will save money.

-Building teams is important, but establishing and maintaining stable teams matters even more.
+Building teams is important, but establishing and maintaining stable long-lived teams matters even more.
 Teams need time to build up, well-established teams can give a boost to your productivity and quality.

 If you want to learn more about building successful agile teams, there’s a couple of books that I highly recommend: